curv3d/curv/docs/Mesh_Export.rst

 * Provide an integrated, interactive GUI for tweaking the mesh generation parameters until you get a good result.
 * Provide a way to store machine-readable meshing parameters in a shape.
+* Provide a way to mark a shape as mesh-only (it can't be visualized using the standard sphere-tracing viewer, because the distance function is not Lipschitz-continuous).
+The curv command will automatically preview these shapes by constructing a mesh.